TuDo1403/Cafeteria-Management-Software/README.md

 #### I. The First Stage
-1.Search and collect information about coffee software management.
+1. Searching and collecting information about coffee software management.
-2.Scrutinize the features of the software thoroughly.
+2. Scrutinizing the features of the software thoroughly.
-3.Implement features, build ideas on UI/UX Mocup.
+3. Implement features, build ideas on UI/UX Mocup.
-3.Absorb basic knowledge about Winform, OOP C#, QSL.
+4. Absorbing basic knowledge about Winform, OOP C#, QSL.

 #### II.The Second Stage
-1.Building a relational database model between entities.
+1. Building a relational database model between entities.
-2.Creating object class.
+2. Creating object class.
-3.Discussing and releasing the final UI/UX version.
+3. Discussing and releasing the final UI/UX version.
-4.Shape Main building features.
+4. Shape Main building features.
-5.Testing the main fatures meticulously.
+5. Testing the main fatures meticulously.
-6.Developing the details features.
+6. Developing the details features.
-7.Testing the detais features.
+7. Testing the detais features.
-8.Collecting information about the software comments.
+8. Collecting information about the software comments.
-9.Reviewing.
+9. Reviewing.

-####III.The Third Stage
+#### III.The Third Stage
 1.Discussing and Considering to add features.
 2.Add features.
 3.Testing new feature.